 It doesn’t mean that the project doesn’t have potential.
 Building affordable housing for people who can’t afford it will help the community.
 The question rests in the implementation of blockchain technology.
 Lately many other countries like India, Israel, and Venezuela have been announcing plans to use blockchain technology.
 Kenya may very well be another one and that’s great news for blockchain.

 However, all of these countries have the same love-hate relationship with crypto.
 While they’re attempting to tiptoe in the market, none of them are willing to dive in.
-They’re all still wary of the crypto market and continue to warn off their citizens.
+They’re all still wary of the crypto market and continue to warn their citizens away from it.
 So, there’s no guarantee for the crypto market for any of these countries.
 They all want to individualize the technology.
 They want the advantages that blockchain technologies provide without being part of the world market that’s full of risks.